theHamdiz/dbx/README.md

 ## Building Queries

-Instead of writing plain SQLs, `ozzo-dbx` allows you to build SQLs programmatically, which often leads to cleaner, more secure, and DB-agnostic code.
+Instead of writing plain SQLs, `dbx` allows you to build SQLs programmatically, which often leads to cleaner, more secure, and DB-agnostic code.
 You can build three types of queries: the SELECT queries, the data manipulation queries, and the schema manipulation queries.